 UCAS tariff points differ from the accountability performance points above.

-Ahead of a wide-ranging review, the Department for Education in England is withdrawing funding approval for a range of key stage 5 vocational qualifications which do not feature any external exam component.
+As part of of a wide-ranging review, the Department for Education in England is withdrawing funding approval for a range of key stage 5 vocational qualifications which do not feature any external exam component.

 In all cases, there are alternative versions of these qualifications, which do include external examinations and continue to be funded in England and appear on England’s 16 to 19 performance tables.